elmehdi-rezoug/ascii-art-web-dockerize/README.md

 └── go.mod
 ```

-Built using Go standard library.
+Built using Go standard library and Docker.